Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 ## Purpose and Justification

-1. To verify the the Fan Diagnostic Tool operates stably when powered by:
+1. To verify that the Fan Diagnostic Tool operates stably when powered by:
    - The Fan Control Board (~24 Vdc)
    - USB Connection (5 Vdc)
    - Both power sources simultaneously
-2. To ensure power switching does not disrupt tool operation.
+2. To ensure that power switching does not disrupt tool operation.

 ## Detailed Procedure